 Adam Doležal is an expert in the field of medical law.
 As a member of the Research Unit of Medical Law and Bioethics at The Institute of State and Law of the Academy of Sciences of the Czech Republic, he organized several workshops on the current issues in medical law and bioethics themes.

 Jaroslav Flegr is Professor of Evolutionary Biology at the Faculty of Science, Charles University in Prague, where he lso heads the Institutional Review Board.
-In addition to topics in evolutionary biology, he also conducts research in evolutionary psychology at the National Institute of Mental Health near Prague.
+In addition to topics in evolutionary biology, he also conducts research in evolutionary psychology at the National Institute of Mental Health.

 Tomáš Hříbek is a Senior Researcher at the Institute of Philosophy of the Czech Academy of Sciences, Prague.
 His interests range from topics in philosophy of mind to philosophy of biology, ethics and aesthetics (he teaches the latter subject at the Academy of Fine Arts in Prague).